Galaxy morphologies at cosmic noon with JWST: A foundation for exploring gas transport with bars and spiral arms: Morpho-kinematic Correlations

-The histogram on the right of Figure \ref{fig: v over sigma sersic} presents the $v/\sigma$ distributions for visually classified disks and non-disks, where we examined their $v/\sigma$ ratios relative to thresholds of 1, 3 and 10, commonly used in literature, corresponding to varying degrees of rotational support (e.g. \citealp{Genzel_2006}; \citealp{Kassin_disk_settling}; \citealp{KMOS3D}; \citealp{Wisnioski_2019}; \citealp{Stott_2016}; \citealp{Tiley}; \citealp{Gillman}; \citealp{Forster_review_2020}).
-A high $v/\sigma$ ratio suggests a dynamically cold, rotation-dominated system typical of disk galaxies, whereas a low $v/\sigma$ ratio indicates a dynamically hot, dispersion-dominated system signalling, e.g., more spheroidal geometries or stronger gravitational perturbations in merging systems.
+The histogram on the right of Figure \ref{fig: v over sigma sersic} presents the $v/\sigma$ distributions for visually classified disks and nondisks.
+A high $v/\sigma$ ratio suggests a dynamically cold, rotation-dominated system typical of disks, while lower values indicate dynamically hot, dispersion-dominated systems more consistent with spheroidal geometries or disturbed morphologies.
+We include horizontal lines at $v/\sigma = 1$, 3, and 10—commonly adopted thresholds in the literature corresponding to varying degrees of rotational support (e.g., \citealp{Genzel_2006}; \citealp{Kassin_disk_settling}; \citealp{KMOS3D}; \citealp{Wisnioski_2019}; \citealp{Stott_2016}; \citealp{Tiley}; \citealp{Gillman}; \citealp{Forster_review_2020}).

-Among the 125 visually classified disk galaxies, 88 (70\%) have $v/\sigma > 3$, indicating strong rotational support.
-The remaining 37 disk galaxies (30\%) have $v/\sigma < 3$, suggesting either weaker rotational support or the presence of non-circular motions (pure turbulence but also radial motions contributing to higher $\sigma_0$ in modelling of the typically seeing-limited IFU data included here).
-For non-disk galaxies, the trend is reversed.
-Only 12 galaxies (40\%) have $v/\sigma > 3$, while the majority, 18 galaxies (60\%), have $v/\sigma < 3$.
-This distribution reflects the expectation that non-disk galaxies exhibit lower rotational support, with their dynamics often dominated by random motions rather than ordered rotation.
-In the case of marginal rotational support of $v/\sigma=1$, only 3 galaxies identified as disks and 5 from the other categories are below this boundary.
+To quantify the difference between the two populations, we performed a Kolmogorov–Smirnov (KS) test, which yields a statistic of 0.39 and a $p$-value of $9.4 \times 10^{-4}$, confirming that the $v/\sigma$ distributions of disks and nondisks are significantly different.
+Specifically, among the 125 visually classified disk galaxies, 88 (fraction $\approx0.70$) exhibit $v/\sigma > 3$, indicating strong rotational support.
+The remaining 37 ($\approx 0.30$) fall below this threshold, suggesting either weaker rotational support or the presence of noncircular motions (pure turbulence but also radial motions contributing to higher $\sigma_0$ in modeling of the typically seeing-limited IFU data included here).
+For nondisk galaxies, the trend is reversed: only 12 galaxies ($\approx 0.40$) have $v/\sigma > 3$, while the majority, 18 galaxies ($\approx 0.60$), have $v/\sigma < 3$.
+This distribution reflects the expectation that nondisk galaxies exhibit lower rotational support, as their dynamics are often dominated by random motions rather than ordered rotation.
+In the case of marginal rotational support of $v/\sigma=1$, only three galaxies identified as disks and five from the other categories are below this boundary.